Focusing a Disability Lens on Budgeting – Example from Kenya

 What are the challenges to providing quality higher education for persons with disabilities in low and middle income countries and what would be the effective approaches to eliminate barriers to reduce dropout and improve quality higher education?

-Author: Dr. Kamal Lamichhane In the past two decades, the world, particularly low- and middle-income countries (LMICs) have made great advances in education, most notably in enrolling and keeping children in school and reducing gender inequality.
-Despite these successes to expand access to education, critical challenges remain towards increasing access in quality higher education for […]
+In the past two decades, the world, particularly low- and middle-income countries (LMICs) have made great advances in education, most notably in enrolling and keeping children in school and reducing gender inequality.
+Despite these successes to expand access to education, critical challenges remain towards increasing access in quality higher education for persons with disabilities.

 What are the challenges to providing quality higher education for persons with disabilities in low and middle income countries and what would be the effective approaches to eliminate barriers to reduce dropout and improve quality higher education?
 Read More